AakanxuShah/Adaptive-Recommendation-System/Readme.txt

 Error Handling
-1) As crwaling is done on init() function of srvelet, if sometimes directory is not found than please restrat the server and run again.
+1) As crawling is done on init() function of servlet, if sometimes directory is not found than please restart the server and run again.